We provide several specialised cancer genetic tests including:

 Genomic testing of your tumour

-Sonic Genetics provides a test, known as the FIND IT® panel, that documents the pattern of faulty genes, i.e. the genetic signature, of solid cancers.
-The FIND IT cancer hotspot panel can help doctors by identifying the genetic signature of a solid cancer and the therapy that is most likely to work.
+Sonic Genetics provides somatic mutation panels that document the pattern of faulty genes, i.e. the genetic signature, of solid cancers.
+The somatic mutation hotspot panels can help doctors by identifying the genetic signature of a solid cancer and the therapy that is most likely to work.
 There are separate tests for blood cancers.

-Your doctor can advise you if the FIND IT test may be helpful in making decisions about your treatments.
+Your doctor can advise you if our somatic mutation panels may be helpful in making decisions about your treatments.
 The standard cancer treatments, which have been used for many years, are still the mainstay of cancer care for many patients.
-It may not be necessary for you to have the FIND IT test.
+It may not be necessary for you to have a somatic mutation test.
 Your doctor will be your guide.

 Costs will vary widely depending upon the tests required.
 This will need to be discussed with your doctor.